 A record is any document within the meaning of the Evidence Act 2008 (Vic) that a training provider or staff produces or gains possession of in the course of performing its obligations under the contract.

-Each record must be in enough detail for us to determine your compliance with the contract.
+Each record must be sufficiently detailed for us to determine your compliance with the contract.

-We've created forms and templates, such as the evidence of eligibility and student declaration form, that help you make records with sufficient detail.
+We've created forms and templates, such as the evidence of eligibility and student declaration form, which help you make records with sufficient detail.